14 Days Sacred Tibet Mt. Kailash Manasarovar Journey 2021

 Day 7: Lake Manasarovar-Darchen

 After spending more time at Lake Manasarovar, we will travel to Darchen at the foot of Mt.
 Kailash and prepare for the upcoming trekking days.
 You will want to organize your belongings and do some last minute shopping, before getting a good night of sleep.
 Overnight stay in Darchen, hotel category ranges from guesthouse to the best-Darchen Hymalaya Kailash hotel)

 Day 8: Mt.
-Kailash Trek Day 1: Darchen – Dira-Puk Monastery (5050m) 20 km, 5-6 hours We begin the Mt.
+Kailash Trek Day 1: Darchen – Dira-Puk Monastery (5050m) 20 km, about 6-8 hours We begin the Mt.
 Kailash Pilgrimage in the clockwise direction.
 4km into the path, we reach the height of 4790m and the first prostration point that marks the first views of Mt.
 Kailash’s southern façade.
 The next important landmark is Tarboche flagpole (4750m), where the main rituals of Saga Dawa Full Moon Festival takes place here every year.
 You can pay visit to the nearby Chorten Kangnyi and Sky-Burial Site Of The 84 Mahasiddhas.
 Coming up next is Chuku Monastery (4820m), where you can find a revered marble statue inside.
 After some break time when you can take in more views, we will head towards the second prostration point, where you see prayers flags and views of the west side of Mt Kailash.
 The second Buddha footprint is a short distance ahead.
 There are several trails to reach our final destination of the day: Dira-Puk Monastery (5080m).
 It faces the north side of Mt.
 Kailash, and also provides viewpoints for peaks in other direction.
 Overnight stay at guesthouse (dorm bed without bathroom) near Dira-Puk Monastery.
 Sleeping bag is recommended.